Nil-Equivariant Tropological Sigma Models on Filtered Geometries: Acknowledgements

 \section{Acknowledgements}

 We wish to thank Ori Ganor, Petr Ho\v{r}ava and Viola Zixin Zhao for helpful discussions.
+We also would like to thank JHEP's Referee for useful suggestions.
 This work has been supported by the Leinweber Institute for Theoretical Physics at UC Berkeley.